10 – Sunshine Superman – Donovan

 # 1 – (Wish I Could Fly Like) Superman – The Kinks

 The Kinks closed the 1970s with “(Wish I Could Fly Like) Superman,” a song that fused their signature wit with the pulsating energy of disco and hard rock.
-Released in 1979 as the lead single from Low Budget, the song was recorded at Konk Studios in London and produced by Ray Davies.
+Released in 1979 as the lead single from Low Budget, the music was recorded at Konk Studios in London and produced by Ray Davies.
 While it did not chart as high as some of their earlier classics, it became a cult favorite, embraced for its biting social commentary and its departure from the band’s traditional British rock sound.
-Dave Davies’ driving guitar and Mick Avory’s steady drumming provided the backbone for the track, while Ray Davies’ sardonic lyrics painted a picture of an everyman overwhelmed by modern life, dreaming of superheroic escape.
+Dave Davies’ driving guitar and Mick Avory’s steady drumming provided the backbone for the track.
+At the same time, Ray Davies ‘sardonic lyrics painted a picture of an everyman overwhelmed by modern life, dreaming of superheroic escape.

 Check out more similar articles on ClassicRockHistory.com Just click on any of the links below……